LBNL-UCB-STI/SynthFirm/README.md

   * Select the modules that are needed (must complete all of them in the following order, but can run one module at a time):

     ```
+    enable_firm_generation = no # synthetic firm, producer and buyer generation
     enable_supplier_selection = no # supplier selection
     enable_size_generation = no # shipment size generation
     enable_mode_choice = no # mode choice model